-Our next Mediation Training will be in April 2015 – watch this space for exact dates!
-See our Trainings Page for more information!
+Our next Mediation Training will be in April 13 through, April 17, 2015 See our Trainings Page for more information!

 The Community Dispute Resolution Center of Missoula County promotes the constructive resolution of conflict through open communication and shared decision-making.